vadi84/Beacon-Project/README.md

 # Beacon-Project-Using-MQTT
-An IOT Project that serves as a communication device for people in a workspace
+An IOT Project that serves as a communication device for people in a workspace.

 The Beacon Project aims to establish a line of communication between professionals in a limited workplace.
 This device, while compact, will tend to the most basic of communications between colleagues, such as – recess, examinations, appraisals, etc. This interaction between the user and the device will be completely analogous and as simple as possible.
 Each individual will have one device and each of these devices will be connected to each other via the internet.
 This will enable a wireless form of communication.
 The design of the product will be compact, abstract, and straightforward.
-Each face of this device will be touch sensitive towards a specific function, and each face will have a different color for function recognizability.
+Six faces of this device will have slots for a touch sensor, each with specific function and a different color for function recognizability.
 The functions of this device are as follows

 -	Call for meeting (formal) – One face of this device will be a button dedicated to calling for a formal meeting